KatherineMichel/agile-sprint-playbook/my_toolkit.md

 * Project Team Roles and Responsibilities
 * Stakeholders
 * Critical Path
-* Define Success (What does it look like?), Measurement and Evaluation
+* Define Success (What does success look like?), Measurement and Evaluation
 * SMART
 * Timeline